How the Zombie Fungus Takes Over Ants’ Bodies to Control Their Minds

 The fungus’s skill at colonizing ants is surpassed only by its skill at colonizing popular culture.
 It’s the organism behind the monsters of the video game “The Last of Us” and the zombies of the book The Girl With All the Gifts.
 It’s also an obsession of one David Hughes, an entomologist at Pennsylvania State University, who has been studying it for years.
 He wants to know exactly how this puppet master controls its puppets—and his latest experiments suggest that it’s even more ghoulish than it first appears.

-Hughes’s student Maridel Fredericksen used a special microscope to julienne infected ants into slices that were just 30 microns thick—the width of an extremely fine human hair.
+Hughes’s student Maridel Fredericksen used a special microscope to julienne infected ants into slices that were just 50 nanometers thick—a thousandth of the width of a human hair.
 She scanned each slice, compiled the images into a three-dimensional model, and painstakingly annotated which bits were ant and which bits were fungus.
 It took three months to mark up just one muscle.
 To speed things up, Hughes teamed up with computer scientist Danny Chen, who trained an artificial intelligence to distinguish ant from fungus.

 When the fungus first enters its host, it exists as single cells that float around the ant’s bloodstream, budding off new copies of themselves.
 But at some point, as Fredericksen’s images show, these single cells start working together.
 They connect to each other by building short tubes, of a kind that have only ever been seen before in fungi that infects plants.
 Hooked up in this way, they can communicate and exchange nutrients.